Elena-1405/Elena-1405/README.md

 ### :woman_technologist: About Me :

 - :computer: I am a Frontend Developer.
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently looking for a job to contribute skills and to make life of users better.
-- 🌱 I’m currently learning ...
+< !-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... --!>
 - 📫 How to reach me:<a href="https://t.me/Elena_Petrova_S">
     <img src="https://img.shields.io/badge/Telegram-blue?logo=telegram&logoColor=white&style=plastic" alt="Telegram Badge"/>
   </a>